Bradley-Stradling/Linux_Deb_Box/README.md

 I set my box's up with all my scripts in one directory so they can be called wherever I am in the box.

-Some of the scripts are junk one liners from practiving using Makescript.sh to make new scripts.
+Some of the scripts are junk one liners from practicing using Makescript.sh to make new scripts.